puppetlabs/bolt/pre-docs/writing_plans.md

 The `Error` data type includes:

-- message: The error message string.
+- msg: The error message string.
-- kind: A string that defines the kind of error.
+- kind: A string that defines the kind of error similar to an error class..
 - details: A hash with details about the error from a task or from information about the state of a plan when it fails, for example, exit_code or stack_trace.
-- issue_code: A string that is a code for the error message.
+- issue_code: A unique code for the message that can be used for translation.

 Use the `Error` data type in a case expression to match against different kind of errors.
 To recover from certain errors, while failing on or ignoring others,